My Cake School

 In today's video tutorial, I'm going to show you how to make a golf bag cake!

-He loves to golf, and so we decided to go with a Golf Bag cake design (and we also decided to film the process for you!).
+Last weekend was my cousin Bryan's wedding, and this was the groom's cake!
+He loves to golf, and so we decided to go with a Golf Bag cake design (and filmed the process for you!).

-We chose a design that is simple to create, but still looks impressive.
 In this video, you will learn how to transform two sheet cake layers into a golf bag with the help of ganache, fondant, and lots of fun little details!

 Materials for Golf Bag Cake:

-The cake layers used in this tutorial are two 12x18 sheet cake pans.
+The cake layers used in this tutorial are two 12x18 sheet cakes.
 Of course, you can use the same method with smaller sheet cake pans if you need fewer servings!
 We used our {Scratch} Classic Chocolate Cake recipe.
 We used our Classic Chocolate Buttercream frosting as the filling between the layers.

 *Reminder: Dry handle & clubs in advance...2-3 days in advance to be on the safe side.
 Here is a link to the Templates that I used!